My History With Depression

 After a few weeks, I noticed a lift in mood.
 The heavy water that I ran through began to evaporate.
 Prozac helped my brain maintain serotonin, which helped my mood, energy level, and quality of sleep.
 I actually trained my body to eat normal sized meals again, now that it felt hungry.
 Better yet, I happily found that my only side effect was mild dry mouth that disappeared after increasing my water intake.

 Maintaining the Progress

 I needed to find a way to keep moving forward in my depression recovery.
 I started by noticing how I felt when I completed certain activities.
-If I did something that helped me feel better, I wrote it down in a list of coping skills.
+If I did something that helped me feel better, I wrote it down in a list.
 By paying attention to the impact of my behaviors, I learned that eating healthy, being active, and engaging in artistic forms of self expression helped me to feel my best.
 These habits helped me become my happiest self.

 It takes anywhere from 18-240 days to form a habit and another 60 days for that habit to become an automatic behavior.
 I understood that I needed to focus on making these a bigger part of my lifestyle.
 I ate on a Paleo diet for several months in an attempt to reset my eating habits, I adhered to an exercise plan, and I made time for activities such as painting, drawing, and journaling.
 Furthermore, I frequently reminded myself that progress truly is an ongoing process that never ends, and positive self talk allowed me to more easily work through challenges.

 When I created a blog, I intended it to serve as a space to document and record my personal growth.
 Sharing my story helped me to hold myself accountable and allowed me to change my lifestyle more consistently, and I quickly found that there is an entire community of wellness warriors out there trying to do the same thing.
 I hope to empower others to ask for help in finding balance and happiness.
 I recognize that I will never be done growing, and I want this space to grow with me.